RedHatInsights/insights-results-aggregator-utils/README.md

 ### `upload_timestamps.py`

-"""Script to retrieve timestamp of all objects stored in AWS S3 bucket and export them to CSV."""
+Script to retrieve timestamp of all objects stored in AWS S3 bucket and export them to CSV.

 #### Usage